sammyniyo/Kira-Group/README.md

-The link to Kira Group Page is here https://telesphore-uwabera.github.io/Kira-Group/
+The link to Kira Group Page is https://telesphore-uwabera.github.io/Kira-Group/